pombreda/lepl/doc-src/intro.rst

 This uses repetition in two places.
 First, and simplest, is ``Space()[0:]``.
 This matches 0 or more spaces.
-In general, adding ``[start:stop]`` to a matcher will repeat it for between *start* and *stop* times (the defaults for missing values and 0 and "as many as possible").
+In general, adding ``[start:stop]`` to a matcher will repeat it for between *start* and *stop* times (the defaults for missing values is 0 and "as many as possible").

 .. note: